AS207960/docs/docs/hexdns/reverse.md

 ## Automatically serve reverse PTR records

-If your account controls both the forward and reverse delegation then you can select this option to automatically serve requests for `PTR` records that math your forward address records without having to duplicate information.
+If your account controls both the forward and reverse delegation then you can select this option to automatically serve requests for `PTR` records that match your forward address records without having to duplicate information.